scratchyone/todo/README.md

 # To-Do

 A simple, minimalist todo app.
-Built with React and React-Router.
+Built with React and Next.js.
 Styling with tailwind.css Works in Chrome, Firefox, and Safari for IOS.
 Safari for Mac not guaranteed.